KarelZe/thesis/references/obsidian/📑notes/👨‍🍳Train-Test-split notes.md

 **Why no dynamic training split?**
 - By the same reasoning, we expect a moving window to improve further.
 Model can learn on more recent data.
 By keeping the train-test split static it can be seen more like a lower bound.
 Reason about computational complexity.
-> “3.4.4 | Rolling Origin Forecasting This procedure is specific to time-series data or any data set with a strong temporal component (Hyndman and Athanasopoulos, 2013).
-If there are seasonal or other chronic trends in the data, random splitting of data between the analysis and assessment sets may disrupt the model’s ability to estimate these patterns.
-In this scheme, the first analysis set consists of the first M training set points, assuming that the training set is ordered by time or other temporal component.
-The assessment set would consist of the next N training set samples.
-The secon esample keeps the data set sizes the same but increments the analysis set to use samples 2 through M + 1 while the assessment contains samples M + 2 to M + N + 1.
-The splitting scheme proceeds until there is no more data to produce the same data set sizes.
-Supposing that this results in B splits of the data, the same process is used for modeling and evaluation and, in the end, there are B estimates of performance generated from each of the assessment sets.
-A simple method for estimating performance is to again use simple averaging of these data.
-However, it should be understood that, since there is significant overlap in the rolling assessment sets, the B samples themselves constitute a time-series and might also display seasonal or other temporal effects.
-Figure 3.8 shows this type of resampling where 10 data points are used for analysis and the subsequent two training set samples are used for assessment.
-There are a number of variations of the procedure: • The analysis sets need not be the same size.
-They can cumulatively grow as the moving window proceeds along the training set.
-In other words, the first analysis set would contain M data points, the second would contain M + 1 and so on.
-This is the approach taken with the Chicago train data modeling and is described in Chapter 4. • The splitting procedure could skip iterations to produce fewer resamples.
-For example, in the Chicago data, there are daily measurements from 2001 to 2016.
-Incrementing by one day would produce an excessive value of B. For these data, 13 samples were skipped so that the splitting window moves in two-week blocks instead of by individual day. • If the training data are unevenly sampled, the same procedure can be used buFor example, the window could move over 12-hour periods for the analysis sets and 2-hour periods for the assessment sets.
-This resampling method differs from the previous ones in at least two ways.
-The splits are not random and the assessment data set is not the remainder of the training set data once the analysis set was removed.” ([[@kuhnFeatureEngineeringSelection2020]], p.
-53)

 **Why random / cv train-test splits are missleading**?